- Using Database Subject Headings

 - Journal of Religion & Popular Culture -

 Covers topics in religion and popular culture.

-Try a journal title search for "popular culture in the A-to-Z Journals List.
+Try a journal title search for "popular culture" in the Publication Finder.

 Try a journal title (publications) search in Academic Search Complete.

 Most databases have tools that create citations in several formats, such as MLA, APA and Turabian.
 Try the tools listed below to copy/paste/edit citations, as needed to match your assignment requirements.
 Always check the citation references for accuracy with the print style manual.